andrew172839/machineLearning_R/README.md

-Implementations (using R libraries) of some machine learning algorithms
+Implementations of some machine learning algorithms using R libraries